 By Stephanie Moran, Art Editor, and Salomón Bazbaz Lapidus, Art Advisor

-We are inviting artists to submit artworks to the second issue of The Ecological Citizen.
+We are inviting artists to submit artworks to the third issue of The Ecological Citizen.
 This is a new online journal that is striving to address the central issue of our time: how to halt and reverse our current ecocidal course and create an ecological civilization.

 We are seeking full-page spreads across 2–5 pages, single-page artworks and individual smaller drawings and images.
 We are looking for a range of artworks that fit with the ecocentric ethos of the Journal.

 Artworks may relate to the Journal's topic areas listed below, or be images of animals and other nature including but not limited to: observational drawings, landscapes of all kinds, macro and cosmic perspectives, and animal vision.

 We are also looking for artists to respond to written articles with smaller drawings; please contact the Art Editor, via the contact form linked to below, if you would be interested in making work specifically in response to submitted articles.

 Artworks must be suitable to place in an online journal format, to fit onto A4 pages, and should be provided in high resolution (300 dpi) at intended size for the A4 page.

 You are advised to contact the Art Editor in advance if you would like to make a submission, with a brief description of what you plan to send through.
 To do this, please use our contact form.
 Once you have heard back from the Journal, you may be asked to send through some low-resolution examples of your work.

 ● Deadline of 1 March 2018: We will be seeking artwork submissions related to dietary choices and food production systems (as well as submissions on any other topic area relevant to the Journal, as listed below)